-The Act respecting the legal publicity of enterprises and the Charter require companies carrying on business in Québec to have a firm name in French.
-A firm’s name should not be confused with a firm’s trademark; the latter is not required to have a French version.
+The ALPE, the QBCA and the Charter require companies carrying on business in Québec to have a corporation name in French.
+A corporation’s name should not be confused with its trademark; the latter is not required to have a French version, as long as it is registered under the federal Trademarks Act, if the trademark is to be used in commercial advertising and on products.
 An example helps to illustrate this distinction: imagine a retailer doing business under the trademark “English.”
-This retailer would have to register a French firm name, such as “Magasins English inc.”; however, in that retailer’s public signage, packaging and publicity, it would be allowed to use its trademark (“English”) alone.
-With respect to signage, though, new measures have been adopted that require “sufficient presence of French.”
+This retailer would have to register a French company name, such as “Magasins English inc.” (“Magasins” meaning “stores” in French); however, in that retailer’s public signage, packaging and publicity, it would be allowed to use its trademark (English) alone, provided it was registered under the federal Trademarks Act.
+With respect to signage, though, new measures have been adopted that require “marked predominance of French”.
 These measures are explained in further detail below.

 Every inscription on a product, its container or wrapping, or on a leaflet, brochure or card supplied with it, including the directions for use and warranty certificate, must be drafted in French.
 This requirement extends to labels containing, for example, washing instructions and sizes.
 The French text can be accompanied by text in another language, so long as the text in the other language is not more prominent than the French text.

 Employment forms, order forms, invoices, etc.

 Employment application forms, order forms, invoices, receipts, catalogues, brochures and other similar, consumer‐facing documents must be produced in French or in a bilingual version.